vibrantleaf/LeafOS/README.md

 Built using [Blue Build](https://blue-build.org/) and [Universal Blue](https://universal-blue.org/).

-I'm aiming for sharkfin to be a sort of half way point bettween Bluefin & Bazzite.
+I'm aiming for sharkfin to be a sort of half way point bettween Bluefin & Bazzite, with some of my own custom modifications.

 ## Installation